linkerd/website/linkerd.io/content/2/tasks/generate-certificates.md

 Note we use `--no-password --insecure` to avoid encrypting those files with a passphrase.

-Then generate the intermediate certificate and key that the Linkerd proxies will rely on to generate a different certificate for each service:
+Then generate the intermediate certificate and key pair that will be used to sign the Linkerd proxies' CSR.

 ```bash
 step certificate create identity.linkerd.cluster.local issuer.crt issuer.key --ca ca.crt --ca-key ca.key --profile intermediate-ca --not-after 8760h --no-password --insecure